 The Fort Wayne Gazette reported a gang of cowboys killed the Hazlett brothers (murderers themselves!).
 Twenty surprised these brothers when playing cards in a saloon.
 They rode off, never held to account.
 Also noted in Pittsburgh and York PA newspapers.5,6,7 Other newspapers carried the story.
 The sensation of so many Cow Boys attracted more attention toward Cochise County and Arizona!

 A local incident got further recognition in the East.
 The problem began with cattle ranches near the former Chiricahua Reservation, the Sulfur Springs Valley.
 Cattle thieves worked both sides of the International Border.
 Cow Boys were known, or alleged to be involved.
 Some names you'll recognize working there were Johnny Ringo, Curly Bill Brocius, the Clanton family, Frank and Tom McLaury.8

-With all these individual names you've heard - some in film, some in books you've read, who was the leader of the Cochise County Cowboys?
+With all these individual names you've heard: some in film, some in books you've read.
+Who was the leader of the Cochise County Cowboys?
 Or was there a leader of the Tombstone Cowboys?
 Since those "Cow Boys" in Southern Arizona weren't a formal organization, there was no official leader.
 Some may feel it was Old Man Clanton.
 Some think Johnny Ringo took the lead.
-Many of the cowboys came and went.
+Many of the cowboys of Cochise County came and went.
 It's up for questioning!

 Mexican ranchers chased some rustlers in late May 1881, battling and killing three before these Cowboys got back into Cochise County, Arizona.
 The Cow Boys planned revenge for their friends' killings.
 After that seven cowboys, including Old Man Clanton, were near the Border at Guadalupe Canyon, NM.
 They were driving cattle to Tombstone when attacked by Mexicans in the early morning.
 The cowboys, including Clanton, were killed, but two escaped.9